systemd/mkosi/mkosi/resources/mkosi.md

 `CacheDirectory=`, `--cache-dir=`

-: Takes a path to a directory to use as package cache for the distribution package manager used.
+: Takes a path to a directory to use as the incremental cache directory for the incremental images produced when the `Incremental=` option is enabled.
 If this option is not used, but a `mkosi.cache/` directory is found in the local directory it is automatically used for this purpose.

+`PackageCacheDirectory=`, `--package-cache-dir`

+: Takes a path to a directory to use as the package cache directory for the distribution package manager used.
+If unset, a suitable directory in the user's home directory or system is used.

 `BuildDirectory=`, `--build-dir=`